 This section refers to the copies publishers send to subscribers of their own accord, when they decide to re-print the entire run of an issue due to a discovered defect or error and request, usually via a letter accompanying the mailed replacement, that subscribers/institutions discard the original flawed copy.

-Sometimes, reprints are denoted on the front cover of the issue, for example, this issue of the Educational Research Quarterly:
+Sometimes, reprints are denoted on the front cover of the issue, for example, on this issue of the Educational Research Quarterly:

 When you receive an issue of this nature, follow these steps: